- Language: en

 django.contrib.postgres module provides some helpers to make these

 queries.
-For example, a simple query might be to select all the blog entries
+For example, a query might select all the blog entries which mention

 You can also filter on a combination of fields and on related models: